dleidert/invoiceninja-5-docker-compose/README.md

 ## Issues and FAQS

-** I: The interface shows only a few languages and currencies and misses most after the first login. **
+**I: The interface shows only a few languages and currencies and misses most after the first login**

 Open <http://your.domain.tld/update?secret=secret> in the browser.
 Of course replace the placeholder here by the real domain.